mifjpn/Moebuntu-kawaiiUbuntu-ToysOriginal/SetUp3(Wallpaper,font).md

 2. Now you can moe the wallpaper.
 3. Moe-ification of Ubuntu 20.04 LTS
 (The moe wallpaper in the example has the moebuntu logo inserted separately, you can use gimp to insert the moebuntu_logo800new.png in the logo directory.)
+(Of course, you may want to use Variety or something similar to replace a lot of wallpaper.)

 ---
 # Moe-ify the font